3M restructures divisions, announces executive changes

-Oct 3 (Reuters) - 3M Co said Wednesday it had restructured its operations into five major divisions, down from six, and set up new roles for some of its senior executives.
+(Reuters) - 3M Co (MMM.N) said Wednesday it had restructured its operations into five major divisions, down from six, and set up new roles for some of its senior executives.

 “By building scale more broadly, we create critical mass in each business group to take full advantage of innovation and commercialization opportunities,” Inge Thulin, 3M’s chief executive, said in a statement.